reponsekdz2/original-app-social-app/README.md

 ## ✨ Core Features

-This application is more than a simple clone; it's a feature-rich platform with a wide array of capabilities, including:
+This application is more than a simple clone; it's a feature-rich platform with a wide array of capabilities, all powered by a live backend and database:

 **👤 User & Profile Management:**
 *   **Authentication:** Secure session-based login, registration, and session management.
-*   **Profiles:** Customizable user profiles with avatars, bios, highlights, and follower/following counts.
+*   **Profiles:** Customizable user profiles with avatars, bios, highlights, and real-time follower/following counts.
 *   **Relationships:** Full follow/unfollow, block/unblock, and mute/unmute functionality.
 *   **Privacy:** Option for users to set their accounts to private.